 Leaders of business-to-business companies (businesses that sell to other companies rather than to individual consumers) often wonder if the cost of marketing is worth the rewards.
 They wonder what kind of return they will get if they implement a strategic marketing plan that goes beyond the basic minimums of having a website and some sales sheets.
 For many business-to-business (B2B) companies, it’s difficult to determine how an investment in marketing will pay off.
 In short, they're not sure what the business case for marketing in their company is.

 Measuring the results of marketing is tough.
 In some ways, marketing is like IT.
 It involves a specific investment in tools, technologies and people.
 But the results come through many avenues and channels.
-So the expense is easy to see and measure, but the returns are more nuanced and complex to measure.
+So the expense is easy to see, but the returns are more nuanced and complex to measure.

 In short, more B2B companies implement strategic marketing every year – which means those who don’t get left farther and farther behind.

 Could you generate 5% additional revenues?
 10% additional revenues?
-25% additional revenues?
+15% additional revenues?

-2. External Image
+2. External image

 Does the image that your company presents in the market accurately portray the business?
 Does it reflect the quality and integrity of the services you provide, the experience of your team, and the benefits that you deliver?

 Put another way, does your market image prevent you from getting business?

 Here’s an example: a boutique consulting company was networking among executives in national banks in order to generate business.
 The principals of the consultancy were well-respected and highly experienced.
 But the company’s online image was weak – their website looked amateur.
 As a result, the firm rarely got invited into the banks to speak with larger groups of potential customers.
 After overhauling their website to portray a more sophisticated image, the consultancy got significantly more traction.
 What changed?
 One of their contacts told them that he was now happy to introduce the firm to others in the bank, but he couldn’t before because their website made them look like a mom-and-pop shop.